Problem: lack of coordination in humanitarian pre-positioning

 As a result, there is little overall coherence regarding which core relief items are stored, in which locations and in which quantities.
 This lack of coordination and coherence becomes apparent during the response phase of an emergency.
 In some cases, relief items are not enough to cover the needs of the affected people; conversely, there might also be an excess of certain items.
-In other cases, paradoxically, items are not stored in the most appropriate location, preventing the very measure of pre-positioning from effectively making a difference in an emergency response.
-In this last scenario, considerable efforts are still required to transport available items where they are in fact needed, with little impact on potential improvements in terms of time and cost efficiency.
+In other cases, paradoxically, items are not stored in the most appropriate location, which prevents the very measure of pre-positioning from effectively making a difference in an emergency response.
+In this last scenario, humanitarian actors still have to make considerable efforts to transport available items where they are in fact needed, with little impact on potential improvements in terms of time and cost efficiency.

 Proposed Solution: support the definition of coordinated strategies